tardate/LittleArduinoProjects/Electronics101/ColpittsOscillator/README.md

 I'm seeing an almost perfect 22.9kHz compared to the theoretical [22.5kHz](http://www.wolframalpha.com/input/?i=1%2F%282%CF%80+*sqrt%281mH+*+100nF+*+100nF%2F%28100nF+%2B+100nF%29%29%29).

+The frequency can be tuned (reduced) with a capacitor in parallel with the inductor, up to about 100nF when the oscillation will be lost.

 Here's an AC plot showing Vout on CH1, and TP1 on CH2.
 Some things to note:
-* there's distortion at the lower end of the Vout cycle; I suspect shifting the bias point of the transistor may help
+* there's some distortion at the lower end of the Vout cycle; I tried twaeking the transistor bias to eliminate this but to no effect
 * an almost perfect sine at TP1 (midpoint of the capacitor bridge/transistor emitter)
 * 4.2V swing on Vout - not bad for a 5v supply
 * 2V swing on TP1